 MIDAS (Missile Defense Alarm System)

-An obsolete and largely-unsuccessful system of United States military early-warning satellites launched between 1960 and 1966; it preceded the IMEWS (Integrated Missile Early Warning Satellite) program.
+MIDAS (Missile Defense Alarm System) was a largely-unsuccessful system of United States military early-warning satellites launched between 1960 and 1966; it preceded the IMEWS (Integrated Missile Early Warning Satellite) program.
 MIDAS spacecraft were designed to detect ballistic missile launches from low Earth orbit using infrared sensors.
-They represented one arm of the first American spaceborne reconnaissance (spy) system that also included >Discoverer and Samos.
+They represented one arm of the first American spaceborne reconnaissance (spy) system that also included Discoverer and Samos.

 Related categories MILITARY RECONNAISSANCE AND SURVEILLANCE